BlockBusterBPL/homebridge-emotiva-mc700/README.md

 # homebridge-emotiva-mc700
-Emotiva MC-700 receiver plugin for homebridge: https://github.com/nfarina/homebridge This plugin communicates with Emotiva receiver using rs-232 An usb to serial rs232 converter from [FTDI](https://www.ftdichip.com/Products/Cables/USBRS232.htm) is recommended.
-Cheaper converters may not function correctly.
-Please note that the Emotiva unit has a female DB-9 connector for serial, so make sure you have an adapter or cable to connect your unit to a serial adapter.
+Emotiva MC-700 receiver plugin for homebridge: https://github.com/nfarina/homebridge This plugin communicates with Emotiva receiver using rs-232.
+A usb to serial rs232 converter from [FTDI](https://www.ftdichip.com/Products/Cables/USBRS232.htm) is recommended.
+Cheaper converters may not function correctly, and have not been tested.
+Please note that the Emotiva unit has a female DB-9 connector for serial, so make sure you have an adapter or cable to connect your unit to your serial adapter.

 The code in this repository has been forked from [rooi/homebridge-marantz-rs232](https://github.com/rooi/homebridge-marantz-rs232)